vkostyanetsky/Fastimer/README.md

   └───────────────────────────────────────────────────────────────────────────┘
 ```

-As you can see, the first command is replaced by another one.
-Its meaning is obvious as well: stopping the active fast.
-Begin selected, it asks you whether you want to finish your fast (and store it in the history) or cancel the fast (and delete it permanently).
+As you can see, the first command above is replaced by another one.
+Its meaning is obvious as well: begin selected, it asks you whether you want to finish your fast or cancel it.
+Finishing means you want to store the fast in the app history; cancelling means you want to delete the information about this fast by a reason.

 ### Fasts Browser

-The second command of the main menu, "Fasts Browser" allows you to browse through your fasts (active, finished, and failed ones).
+The second command of the main menu, "Fasts Browser" allows you to browse through your fasts.

+By default, it shows you the very last one, but you can go back in history, using by [Left] and [Right] buttons on your keyboard.

 ```
 COMPLETED FAST